Aretha Franklin was a resounding symbol of the Obama era

 Aretha Franklin sang her heart out on the first day of the Obama White House, then again near its end.

-She was there on the steps of the Capitol on a chilly day in January 2009 for President Barack Obama's first inauguration, resplendent in an instantly iconic gray felt hat bedecked with an oversized rhinestone-bordered bow.
+She was there on the steps of the Capitol on a chilly day in January 2009 for President Barack Obama's first inauguration, resplendent in a gray felt hat bedecked with an oversized rhinestone-bordered bow.
 She belted out "My Country 'Tis of Thee," her words echoing across the National Mall.

 She was there in December 2015 for the Kennedy Center Honors, triumphantly taking the stage in a long, brown fur coat that draped over the floor as she sat at a piano and sang "(You Make Me Feel Like) A Natural Woman," one of her most soul-stirring anthems.